Skip to main content

 TECHNOLOGY SERVICES

-1. The Stamp offers a full array of audio-visual, IT, and technology related services for events held in the Stamp.
+1. The Stamp offers a full array of audio-visual equipment and services for events held in the Stamp.

 a.
-Stamp does not provide technical support or technology equipment outside of the Stamp.
+Stamp does not provide technical support or technology equipment outside of the Stamp building.

 b.
 Technology equipment, sound systems and technical assistance is available for all scheduled events including, but not limited to speakers, concerts, parties, conferences, and cultural events.